“Yoga is just stretching. I can do any class off YouTube at home anytime.”

 - Crow pose if you have bad wrists.

-- Upward facing dogs and downward facing dogs if you have bad wrists.
+- Upward facing dogs and downward facing dogs if you have shoulder or low back pain.

 - Too many planks if you have severe low back pain.

-- Bow pose if you have back and shoulder pain.
+- Bow pose if you have back pain.

 - Warrior 2, triangle pose, and extended side angle if you have a pulled hip flexor.